Phase-Space Topology in a Single-Atom Synthetic Dimension

-To investigate topological features of our infinite and aperiodic system, which are indicated by the topologically protected spin polarization of the defect state around a periodic Dirac cone, we develop the theoretical framework of phase-space topology.
+\textit{Phase-space topology}---To investigate topological features of our semi-infinite and aperiodic system, indicated by the topologically protected spin polarization of a defect state around a periodic Dirac cone, we develop a theoretical framework of phase-space topology.
+This framework is related to prior approaches in dynamical systems theory \cite{bifurcationtheory}, classical optics \cite{phase_optics}, and continuous systems \cite{phase_quant, phase_quant2}.

 The spin polarization of the zero-energy defect state is topologically protected and robust against noise in the hopping parameters \(w\), \(v_r\), and \(v_{cr}\).
 It depends solely on the relative magnitude between \(|v_r|\) and \(|v_{cr}|\):